Azure/azure-openapi-validator/docs/rules.md

 Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md), all the top-level resources must have a list by subscription operation which returns the collection of the resource.

 Please refer to [top-level-resources-list-by-subscription.md](./top-level-resources-list-by-subscription.md) for details.

+### trackedExtensionResourcesAreNotAllowed

+Extension resources are always considered to be proxy and must not be of the type tracked.

+Please refer to [tracked-extension-resources-are-not-allowed.md](./tracked-extension-resources-are-not-allowed.md) for details.

 ### TrackedResourceBeyondsThirdLevel